tarleb/querverweis/README.md

 parse and handle `\label` commands in LaTeX math elements, and add caption labels to figures and tables.

+A citations-based syntax for cross-referencing is supported, too.

 <!-- DO NOT EDIT AFTER THIS LINE!
 THE FOLLOWING CONTENT IS GENERATED -->